farhan-navas/dm-recommender/README.md

 ## Initial DB Schema

-Even though the pipeline currently writes CSVs, we treat them as two normalized tables so they can drop directly into a lightweight Postgres instance later.
+Even though the pipeline currently writes CSVs, we treat them as normalized tables so that after initial processing, they can be dropped directly into a lightweight Postgres instance later.

 ### `Thread`